RaresC21/RaresC21.github.io/_publications/2015-10-01-paper-title-number-3.md

 date: 2022-01-01
 venue: 'In Preparation'
 paperurl: ''
 citation: 'Cristian, R., Perakis, G. (2022).
-Learning near-optimal decisions: from SAA to robust optimization'
+Learning Robust Decisions for Contextual Stochastic Optimization Problems Directly from Data'
 ---

 We propose a robust method in solving the end-to-end problems.
 We propose a novel approach that directly recommends robust, near-optimal decisions based on data.
 Our proposed approach is based on an optimization problem we introduce that encompasses a feature-based Sample Average Approximation (SAA) approach and robust optimization as special cases.